nus-cs2103-AY2425S1/ip/docs/README.md

 deadline [task] /by [deadline] (eg. "deadline homework /by 20-09-2024")

+The dates can be in the formats:

+- dd-MM-yyyy
+- dd/MM/yyyy
+- yyyy-MM-dd

 It is also possible to put a date as a deadline that does not follow the normal format of a date.

 eg. you can use the command "deadline homework /by tomorrow"